davis999/shopping_cart/docs/Design.md

 ## Error Handle

+- If SKU has a wrong formatter, return error: *INVALID_ARGUMENT*.
-- If SKU is a wrong number, return error: *GRPC_STATUS_UNIMPLEMENTED*.
+- If SKU is a wrong number, return error: *NOT_FOUND*.
-- If request qty (merge the qty that cart database stored) is larger than inventory, return error: *GRPC_STATUS_UNIMPLEMENTED*.
+- If request qty (merge the qty that cart database stored) is larger than inventory, return error: *RESOURCE_EXHAUSTED*.
-- Other exception, log it and return error: *GRPC_STATUS_UNKNOWN*.
+- Other exception, log it and return error: *INTERNAL*.

 ## GRPC API